Songs for the Season

-Songs for the Season, or Ingrid Michaelson's Songs for the Season, is the seventh studio album by American singer-songwriter Ingrid Michaelson.
-It was released by Cabin 24 Records on October 26, 2018.
-It is her first Christmas album and takes a nostalgic approach to covers of Christmas standards and carols.
+Songs for the Season, or Ingrid Michaelson's Songs for the Season, is the seventh studio album by American singer-songwriter Ingrid Michaelson, released by Cabin 24 Records on October 26, 2018.
+Produced after the release of her 2017 extended play Snowfall which compiled several winter- and holiday-themed songs, the album marked Michaelson's first Christmas album.
+Taking a nostalgic approach to covers of Christmas standards and carols, the singer worked with Dan Romer on most of the material.

+The album earned largely positive reviews from music critics, who complimented the songs for their retro aesthetic.
+Songs for the Season debuted and peaked at number 94 on the US Billboard 200 and became Michaelson's fourth consecutive top three entry on the Independent Albums.
+It also reached number four on the Billboard's Top Holiday Albums chart.
+Cabin 24 issued several singles to promote the album.
 A deluxe edition reissue, featuring five additional tracks, was released on November 5, 2021.

 Background

 Michaelson expressed that she loves the Christmas holiday and has wished to record a holiday album for years.
 Having recorded various Christmas songs such as the charity single "Winter Song", a duet with Sara Bareilles, she released Snowfall in 2017, an EP that compiled the winter- and holiday-themed songs she had recorded over the course of her career.
 Discussions about making her next studio album a full-length Christmas record began the same year.
 Drawing inspiration from Frank Sinatra, Nat King Cole, Judy Garland, and Brenda Lee, Michaelson envisioned an album "that was an instant, nostalgic classic" and would convey authenticity, warmth, and familiarity.
 She remarked, "I just wanted to make something that would honor that and celebrate that and something that I would want to listen to year after year after year after year.
-It wouldn’t go sour, or go bad, or be dated."
+It wouldn't go sour, or go bad, or be dated."

 Michaelson commissioned her friends, writers and producers Dan Romer and Saul Simon-MacWilliams, to produce the album.
 A breakaway from the adult contemporary pop sound on her previous album, the trio formulated the sound of Songs for the Season by using a microphone from the 1950s and recording all the strings together instead of double-tracking single recordings.
-While some of the songs remained close to the original versions, others were arranged more freely; Michaelson stated: "On Christmas covers you want something that is familiar that reminds you of past Christmases and holidays, and so I didn’t really want to reinvent the wheel".
+While some of the songs remained close to the original versions, others were arranged more freely; Michaelson stated: "On Christmas covers you want something that is familiar that reminds you of past Christmases and holidays, and so I didn't really want to reinvent the wheel".
 Primarily a compilation of cover versions of Christmas standards and carols, Songs for the Season features one original track, "Happy Happy Christmas", which sheds light on the recent deaths of her parents.